sanskrit/raw_etexts/mixed/ebhAratI-sampat/vedAngAni/jyotiSham/mahAvIrAchAryaH/gaNitasArasangrahaH.md

 The rule for finding out the number of terms (in a series in arithmetical progression) :-

-[69](# "Algebraically this rule works out thus :  { [ √(2a – b) + 8bS + b ] - a /2 } / b= n").
+69[^193] + 8bS + b ] - a /2 } / b= n").
 When, to the square root of the quantity obtained by the addition of the square of the difference between twice the first term and the common difference to 8 times the common difference multiplied by the sum of the series, the commondifferene is added, and the resulting quantity is halved ; and when (again) this is diminished by the first term and then divided by the common difference, we get the number of terms in the series.

+[^193]: "Algebraically this rule works out thus :  {  √(2a – b

 **69**.
 Algebraically this rule works out thus :
 $\\frac{\\frac{\\sqrt{(2a\~ - \~b)^{2}}\~ + \~8bs\~ + \~b\~}{2}\~ - \~a}{b}\~ = \~n$